symblaze/console/README.md

 that you want to implement.

-Symblaze Console is a library that allows you to configure your console commands using the Symfony `AsCommand` annotation.
+Symblaze Console is a library that allows you to configure your console commands using the Symfony `AsCommand` attribute.
 It's inspired by the Laravel Artisan console, and it's built on top of the Symfony console component.

 ## Installation